Internal Family Systems is a type of psychotherapy that focuses on the “parts” that make up your sense of self.

-IFS utilizes the idea that the mind is broken up into different sub-personalities.
+IFS uses the idea that the mind is broken up into different sub-personalities.
 Each personality plays a different role.
 Each “part” has its own qualities and different viewpoints.

 Even though IFS is nothing new, there are still many people who don’t know exactly what it is or how it can help.

 With that in mind, let’s break down Internal Family Systems.
 By reviewing the basics of IFS, you can decide if it’s the right therapy option for you, and learn more about what to expect throughout your treatment.

 The Internal Family Systems model breaks down the brain into three parts: